ClodaghMurphy/ProgDA_ProjectDec2019/README.md

 Chrome and firefox are the optimal web browsers to use and you may need to copy the url into one of these instead of using the default<br> pop-up.<br>
 You are running the Jupyter server and can use it to open and engage with my repository contents.<br>

-## 4. Summary of the Assessment

-## 5. References used in completing the project